1923 Irish hunger strikes: End of strike/release of internees

-The protest was called off on 23 November 1923 by leadership in the prisons/camps – Thomas Derrig in Kilmainham Gaol, Michael Kilroy in Mountjoy, Frank Gallagher and Peadar O'Donnell.
+The protest was called off on 23 November 1923 by leadership in the prisons/camps – Thomas Derrig in Kilmainham Gaol, Michael Kilroy, Frank Gallagher and Peadar O'Donnell in Mountjoy.
 On that date there were still 176 men on hunger strike, some for 41 days and others for 34 days.
 Messages were sent from Kilmainham Gaol to each prison stating that all internees would end the strike together.
 The day after the end of the strike (24 November 1923) more than 500 prisoners were released from prisons across Ireland.

 With the end of the mass hunger strikes many men were released within a month, on the condition that they sign an oath of loyalty to the newly established Irish Free State.
-Prisoner leader Peadar O’Donnell expressed his feelings on the required signature: "...they demanded that each one sign a form that he would accept the rule of the new garrison in Ireland."
+Prisoner leader Peadar O'Donnell expressed his feelings on the required signature: "...they demanded that each one sign a form that he would accept the rule of the new garrison in Ireland."
 Although many of the internees were released in November 1923, five or six hundred remained incarcerated into late December.
 In June 1924 one hundred and twenty detainees were released from different prisons leaving three hundred still incarcerated.
 Ernie O'Malley - the assistant chief of staff of the Anti-Treaty IRA during the Irish Civil War was released from the Curragh, along with Seán Russell, on 17 July 1924, well over a year after the end of hostilities.
 It was not until January 1926 that the last republican prisoners were released from Derry Gaol in Northern Ireland.

 Aftermath of the 1923 hunger strikes

 Although the fighting was mostly over, the bitterness of the Irish Civil War continued.
 As late as 1924, there were "...constant raids on victims homes in an effort to eradicate the last vestige of resistance."
 Many men and women who had been on protracted hunger strikes never fully recovered from their ordeal and died an early death.
 Because of the preferential employment policies of the Free State government, many Anti-Treaty Irish republicans emigrated from Ireland.

 Later in the 20th-century Irish republicans continued to use hunger strikes as the protest of last resort: Tony D'Arcy (d.
 16 April 1940 after a 52-day Hunger-strike), Jack McNeela (d.
 19 April 1940 after 55 days on hunger strike), Seán McCaughey (d.11 May 1946 after 23 days on hunger strike), Michael Gaughan (d.
 3 June 1974 after 55 days on hunger strike/forced feedings) and Frank Stagg (d.
 12 February 1976 after 62 days on hunger strike) in Wakefield Prison, England.
 In October/November 1980, seven Irish republican prisoners participated in a hunger strike in HM Prison Maze in Northern Ireland which ended after 53 days.
-Ten Irish republicans died during the 1981 Irish hunger strike (March - October 1981).
+Ten Irish republicans died during the 1981 Irish hunger strike (March–October 1981).